 Your motorcycle insurance will cover theft under two basic circumstances.
 You have comprehensive motorcycle insurance, which covers many different events.

 In most cases, comprehensive motorcycle insurance will cover theft and vandalism, fire, and damage caused by hail and even animals.
-You will need to read your insurance policy fully and even check with your insurance agent to see if theft is covered.
+You will need to read your insurance policy fully and check with your insurance agent to see if theft is covered.
 But in most cases, theft coverage is part of comprehensive motorcycle insurance.

 The other circumstance is if you have purposely added theft to your standard motorcycle insurance.
-Many insurance companies will have individual coverage that can be added to the state minimum coverage.
+Many insurance companies will have individual coverage that can be added to the state minimum.
 So, in addition to liability and uninsured motorists, you may add an extra fee to your premiums coverage for theft.

 Keep in mind that if you have third-party theft coverage, it only applies to the other party, not you.
-So, check with your insurance agent to see if you have theft coverage for your own bike.
+So, check with your insurance agent to see if you have theft coverage for your bike.

 What Steps to Take in Filing a Claim?